fancyremarker/artblock/README.md

 License
 -------

-ArtBlock is licensed for use under the [GPL v3](http://www.gnu.org/licenses/gpl.html).
+ArtBlock is free software, licensed for use under the [GPL v3](http://www.gnu.org/licenses/gpl.html).

 Authors
 -------